Insider’s Guide to Christmas Dinner in Whistler: Where and How to Celebrate

 Some people simply cannot hand over control of the turkey (you know who you are) and that’s ok!
 Just make sure your accommodation has a kitchen and you can whip up that feast in no time.
 Luckily there’s a number of grocery stores within walking and driving distance of Whistler Village where you can stock up on everything from fresh cranberries to baking supplies and real Christmas trees:

-- Village North – try the IGA in Marketplace (the biggest grocery store in the Village)
+- Village North – try the Fresh St. Market (the biggest grocery store in the Village)

 - Village Centre – The Whistler Grocery Store

 - Upper Village – Upper Village Market

 - North of the Village – Nesters and the Independent Grocer